Things To Do in Ipoh

 Where to stay in Ipoh

-There is a diverse range of budget hostels to luxury resorts within Ipoh, set within the bustling center of the town or set amongst the serene nature.
+There is a diverse range of budget hostels to luxury resorts within Ipoh, set within the town’s bustling center, or set amongst the serene nature.
 As a recommended stay in Ipoh is around 2 days, it’s best to situate yourself in one of the many good quality guest houses, within the old town, as a base to explore.